All Tomorrow's Parties: Releases

-The 7-inch single was released with the B-side "In Vogue", which originally also featured on the Quiet Life album.
+The 7-inch single was released with the B-side "In Vogue", which was originally featured on the Quiet Life album.
 However, this version is a live version from Tokyo in March 1980, with the single stating that it was taken from the 1982 Assemblage Special Edition Cassette' (however, it was originally released on the Live in Tokyo EP in 1980).
-The 12-inch single features two B-sides, also live versions from Tokyo: "Deviation" and "Obscure Alternatives", both of which originally featured on the band's second album Obscure Alternatives.
+The 12-inch single features two B-side tracks, also live versions from Tokyo: "Deviation" and "Obscure Alternatives", both of which originally featured on the band's second album Obscure Alternatives.
 A limited edition bonus 12-inch single "European Son" was also released.

 A total of 4 differently labelled 12-inch singles were released and along with the 7-inch single, none of them correctly credited the producers as Simon Napier Bell and Japan.
 The 7-inch single and 3 versions of the 12-inch single credited Giorgio Moroder as the producer, whilst the other 12-inch single credited the producer as John Punter.